geoserver/geoserver/doc/en/developer/source/policies/community-process.rst

 The determining factor for what release a feature should be included in is based on the estimate of the time to implement the feature, and the current :ref:`release_cycle`.
 The release cycle includes a "feature freeze" where new features are delayed while stabilize master and cut a new release candidate.

 New features may be back-ported to the stable series (if technically feasible) after being tried out on master for a month.

+Adding fixes
+^^^^^^^^^^^^

+During the release cycle community members contribute fixes to be included, and backported, to be included in subsequent releases.

+#.
+Each fix requires an issue tracker entry, to be included in the release notes
+#.
+Each fix must be applied to the master branch, and then back ported.
+#.
+While a release may be held for a "blocking" issue this is determined by discussion on the developer email list.

+Please respect our release volunteers.
+We stop back porting fixes the day before release so CITE tests can verify the release includes all the changes needed.

 .. _release_cycle: